 - When the potatoes are tender, drain them into a metal colander and shake off any excess water.
 Now, set the colander on a sheet pan or baking sheet and transfer it to the oven.
 Let the potatoes steam dry in the hot oven for 3 to 4 minutes.

-- At this point, you can mash the potatoes with a potato masher, although a potato masher, as you probably know, is bound to leave a few lumps.
+- At this point, you can mash the potatoes with a potato masher, although a potato masher is bound to leave a few lumps.
 If you don't mind a few lumps, a potato masher will work fine.
-If you want a very smooth texture, you can use a potato ricer or a food mill.
+For a very smooth texture, use a potato ricer or a food mill.
 Both of these tools will get out all the lumps without overworking the starches.
-(See the note below for a technique for making mashed potatoes in a stand mixer.)

 - Add the softened butter and hot cream (or room temperature sour cream) and stir with a wooden spoon.